SteveZhangBit/SteveZhangBit.github.io/index.markdown

 ## Bio

 I received my Bachelor degree in Computer Science at Beijing Institute of Technology.
 Then, I received a Master degree in Software Engineering at Carnegie Mellon University.
-Now, I'm a third-year Ph.D. student at CMU, working with [Dr. Eunsuk Kang](https://eskang.github.io/) and [Dr. David Garlan](https://www.cs.cmu.edu/~garlan/).
+Now, I'm a fourth-year Ph.D. student at CMU, working with [Dr. Eunsuk Kang](https://eskang.github.io/) and [Dr. David Garlan](https://www.cs.cmu.edu/~garlan/).